-If you find yourself in a bidding war (see here for info on Bidding Wars in Toronto), there are a number of strategies that can help you come out on top:
+If you find yourself in a bidding war, there are a number of strategies that can help you come out on top:

 Recognize that the Seller has control.

 If you want the house, accept this fact and plan to make yourself as flexible to their demands as possible.
 If you want to win a bidding war, you must accept that you aren’t generally in a position of power.

 For the most part, the highest price usually wins the bidding war.

 Reality check: the asking price on the MLS listing is almost irrelevant.
 How much a property is worth doesn’t really depend on how much the Seller wants to get for it, or how much money the Seller has put into the house, or how much the REALTOR thinks they can get for it; the only thing that matters is how much someone is willing to pay for it.
 So don’t get attached to the asking price on the MLS listing – it’s often a fairly arbitrary price.
 Instead of planning to ‘not pay a cent over the asking price’, focus on determining the true value of that property in the market, then factor in your personal needs and budgetary constraints.
 Of course, an experienced REALTOR is invaluable in this part of the process.

 Don’t get caught up in winning a bidding war at all costs.